Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 {% tab title="Android" %}
 #### createStateObject

-Returns a HashMap instance that contains information about the chapter.
+Returns a HashMap instance that contains information about the State.

 **Syntax**